letsencrypt/website/README.md

 * The privacy policy (`privacy.md`) may be translated, but with a note on top saying that the English version is canonical.
 * Paths should stay in English: `/en/about` becomes `/XX/about` in every languages.
 * When a file is not translated, it will not appear in the menu.
+* sponsors.html, client-options.md and cert-compat.md are not ready to be translated